-- Skin to skin contact promotes the release of oxytocin.
-This hormone not only has a calming effect on the mother and her baby, but it also regulates milk production.
+- Skin-to-skin contact promotes the release of oxytocin.
+This hormone has a calming effect on the mother and her baby and regulates milk production.
 Mothers who practice kangaroo care are more likely to have a good milk supply.

-- The mother's milk adjusts to the nutritional and immunological needs of her baby, hence the term "designer milk."
+- The mother's milk adjusts to her baby's nutritional and immunological needs, hence the term "designer milk."

-- The chances of successfully breastfeeding and continuing to breastfeed for longer is much higher when KMC is practiced.
+- The chances of successfully breastfeeding and continuing to breastfeed for longer are much higher when KMC is practiced.

 - Babies as premature as 30 weeks can begin breastfeeding when receiving kangaroo mother care.
-But there are alternative feeding methods for those who are not yet able to suck directly on the breast.
+But alternative feeding methods exist for those unable to suck directly on the breast.

 - The mother and baby's sleep cycles synchronize, which means they will sleep and wake together, helping both get the rest they need.

-- The mother's uterus contracts and returns back to its average size sooner and this also helps to limit her blood loss.
+- The mother's uterus contracts and returns to its average size sooner, which also helps limit her blood loss.

 Other Kangaroo Care Benefits